Square vs. PayPal: Which One Is Best for Fees and Payments?

 Do I have to provide my SSN to set up a PayPal or Square business account?

-Can I transfer money from Square to PayPal?
+Can I move funds from Square to PayPal?

-That will be impossible since Square doesn’t support direct transactions to PayPal.
-However, there is a way to withdraw your funds and transfer them to your PayPal account.
-Move your income from Square to a bank account supported by PayPal, and then transfer money from there.
+No, since Square doesn’t support direct transactions to PayPal.
+However, you can always just move your funds from Square to a bank account supported by PayPal, and then transfer money from there.

 Do I have to pay for Square and PayPal accounts?

-No, no monthly or setup fees.
-Both vendors offer personal and business accounts for free, so you won’t have to pay anything except specific commissions for currency exchange rates, particular services, and payment processing.
-In PayPal’s case, you should also save some money to cover the $30 monthly fee for using a virtual terminal or advanced checkout features.
+Both platforms offer free personal and business accounts, so you won’t have to pay anything except commissions for currency exchange rates, additional services, and payment processing.